khaledRoushdy/Ebo/README.md

 ```

 ## Create Pages
-If you want to create pages using ebo framework, you can use [Pages Automation Tool](http://spooky-root.surge.sh/).After you entered all the required fields.You will need to import the json file and template of the java class file into your project.
+If you want to create pages using ebo framework, you can use [Pages Automation Tool](http://spooky-root.surge.sh/).After you entered all the required fields and you downloaded your json file and java class then you will need to import the json file and template of the java class file into your project.
-This is a sample of a the template that you will get from Pages Automation Tool.
+This is a sample of the template that you will get from Pages Automation Tool and where you should put your json file.

 ```bash
 package com.automation.pages;